DrIdaU/GWAS/README.md

-This is a line from Rstudio, This change was made directly on GitHub.
+This is a line from Rstudio.
+This change was made directly on GitHub.